Overv/VulkanTutorial/04_Vertex_buffers/02_Staging_buffer.md

 It should be noted that in a real world application, you're not supposed to actually call `vkAllocateMemory` for every individual buffer.
-The maximum number of memory allocations is limited by the `maxMemoryAllocationCount` physical device limit, which may be as low as `4096` even on high end hardware like an NVIDIA GTX 1080.
-The right way to allocate memory for a large number of objects is to create a custom allocator that splits up a single allocation among many different objects by using the `offset` parameters that we've seen in many functions.
+The maximum number of simultaneous memory allocations is limited by the `maxMemoryAllocationCount` physical device limit, which may be as low as `4096` even on high end hardware like an NVIDIA GTX 1080.
+The right way to allocate memory for a large number of objects at the same time is to create a custom allocator that splits up a single allocation among many different objects by using the `offset` parameters that we've seen in many functions.

 You will currently have to write such an allocator yourself, but the author expects that there will be a library at some point that can be integrated into